tarwn/lessthandot-hugo/blogs/content/posts/2010-12-29-review-of-my-2010-goals.md

 ## Play more computer games

-Here I failed miserably..pretty much the only game I played this year was Angry Birds on my wife&#8217;s Droid X
+Here I failed miserably..pretty much the only game I played this year was Angry Birds on my wife's Droid X